 The first "SUPER BOWL*" (for the 1966 season) was played on January 15th, 1967 and at the time was not actually referred to as the "Super Bowl*".
 Originally called the "AFL-NFL* Championship Game", the "Super Bowl*" Title was not officially coined until suggested and championed by the late Lamar Hunt, Founder of the Kansas City Chiefs.

-In 1969 the use of "Super Bowl* III" was used (and then Super Bowl* I and II were retroactively referred to as such).
-The NFL previously used the 'bowl' convention in 1951 for the 'Pro Bowl*'.
-This is the first year of branding with an Arabic 50, instead of the Roman Numeral "L".
+In 1969 the use of "Super Bowl* III" was used (and then "Super Bowl* I and II" were retroactively referred to as such).
+The NFL had first previously used the 'bowl' convention for the annual all-star game in 1951 known as the "Pro Bowl*".

-Before that, the college 'bowl' naming convention more or less began with the naming of the 'Rose Bowl**' stadium by the Roses Association upon completion around 1921.
-It's name was modeled after the 'Yale Bowl' and other similar stadiums that were shaped like a bowl.
+Before that, college 'bowl' naming conventions more or less began with the naming of the "Rose Bowl**" stadium by the Roses Association upon it's completion around 1921.
+It's name was modeled after the "Yale Bowl" and other similar stadiums that were shaped like a bowl.

-Now there is a final game that could probably be considered the 'Super Bowl' of college, and it too seemingly begins generically and known only as a 'National Championship Game' or 'college football playoff'.
+Now, there is a playoff system to play in the final game that could probably be considered the 'Super Bowl' of college, and it too seemingly begins generically and known only as a 'National Championship Game' or 'college football playoff'.

-**The 'Rose Bowl' is a registered trademark of the Tournament of Roses.
+**The 'Rose Bowl' is a registered trademark of the Tournament of Roses